Human rights in Turkey: Overview

+The Human Rights and Equality Institution of Turkey is the government body responsible for protecting human rights.

 Acute human rights issues include in particular the status of Kurds in Turkey.
 The Kurdish–Turkish conflict has caused numerous human rights violations over the years.
 There is an ongoing debate in the country on the right to life, torture, freedom of expression as well as freedoms of religion, assembly and association.

 In 2009, the Human Rights Foundation of Turkey released two reports detailing human rights abuses including torture, ill-treatment and isolation of small groups in prison.
 The reports documented 419 deaths in custody in a period of 15 years of military rule with 39 deaths recorded in prison in 2008 alone.
 Under the state of emergency powers, crackdown on the media freedom increased with several journalist arrested and held in prisons, media outlets shuttered or taken over by the state on the allegations of terrorism, “anti-state activities” and “denigrating Turkishness” or “insulting Islam”.

 Turkey still keeps laws which are seen as undemocratic or authoritarian, such as prohibiting minorities to get a primary education in their mother tongue.
 The country's largest minority, the Kurds, which comprise 15% of the population, have no right to self-determination even though Turkey has signed the ICCPR.
 In March 2017, the United Nations accused the Turkish government of "massive destruction, killings and numerous other serious human rights violations" against the ethnic Kurdish minority.

 Commitment to international human rights law

 The Republic of Turkey has entered various human rights commitments, some of which are expressed in the 1982 Turkish Constitution, Part Two of which guarantees "fundamental rights and freedoms" such as the right to life, security of person, and right to property.
-In addition, Turkey has signed a number of treaties, shown in the tables below:
+Human rights in Turkey are legally protected by a variety of international law treaties, which take precedence over domestic legislation, according to Article 90 of the 1982 Constitution.